 - He is learning to read pitchers better so that he can steal some bases.

-January 2013: Gregorious began feeling discomfort in his right elbow while working out
+January 2013: Gregorius began feeling discomfort in his right elbow while working out.
+It was a slight ligament issue.

 Gregorius was hurt while turning a double play for the Netherlands in an exhibition game against Arizona in preparation for the World Baseball Classic semifinals.
 He returned to the Yankees' spring camp.